 I always advise my clients that marriage is a beautiful union between two whole, complete, emotionally mature individuals.
 Marriage brings its own sets of problems and challenges that need the coping skills to get through them.

-What if you finally understood the underlying reasons behind your unwanted sexual behaviours and healed from them, as well as learned how to cope with the difficulties of life?
+What if you finally understood the underlying reasons behind your unwanted sexual behaviors and healed from them, as well as learned how to cope with the difficulties of life?

 It is still very possible for you to experience that open and honest relationship with your spouse, where your heart is fully recovered and you are able to give them that love from a place of authenticity and integrity.